Edward Pearce Casey: Early life and education

-Prior to completion of his schooling, Casey served in the 7th Regiment of the New York National Guard, where the portrait photo accompanying this article was taken, c.
-1885.
+Prior to completion of his schooling, Casey served in the 7th Regiment of the New York National Guard.

 Career and later life

 In 1892, Casey replaced Paul J. Pelz as architect of the Library of Congress, whose construction his father directed until his death in 1896.
-In 1893, he was one of the six equal prize winners in the New York City Hall competition; and in 1900 won the first prize for a design for Taft Bridge over Rock Creek in Washington, D.C.
-In 1901, he won another design competition, for a design for the Ulysses S. Grant Memorial on the National Mall in Washington, D.C.
+In 1893, he was one of the six equal prize winners in the New York City Hall competition, and in 1900 won the first prize for a design for Taft Bridge over Rock Creek in Washington, D.C.
+In 1901, he won another design competition, for the Ulysses S. Grant Memorial on the National Mall in Washington, D.C.

 Soon after completion of the Grant Memorial, Casey moved to New York City, where he continued his architectural practice.
 In 1905 and 1906, Casey designed a new façade for a rebuild of the rectory at the Episcopal Church of the Incarnation in Manhattan.

+Death

 Casey died on January 2, 1940, and is buried in the family plot at the Casey Farm in Rhode Island.